yutotetuota/bellcore-node/docs/services/mempool.md

 # Mempool Service

-The mempool service provides a mempool transaction index for the Bitcoin blockchain.
+The mempool service provides a mempool transaction index for the Bellcoin blockchain.
 Specifically, it maintains a larger index of mempool transactions than a typical full node can manage on its own.

 - transaction id
 - transaction